aliceinapiland/virtual-apijam/Lab 4 API Consumption - Developers and Apps/README.md

 ![image alt text](./media/image_6.png)

-* Click on verification link in your confirmation email to verify your account.
-You will be redirected back to the developer portal.inbox to login in as App Developer into Apigee Developer Portal.
+* Click on the verification link in your confirmation email to verify your account.
+You will be redirected back to the developer portal.

 ![image alt text](./media/image_7.png)

-* Once again, click on the **Sign In** button, then fill in your Devloper Portal credentials to log into the portal.
+* Once again, click on the **Sign In** button, then fill in your Developer Portal credentials to log into the portal.

 ![image alt text](./media/image_8.png)